 General – [SHAREGEN] provides a URL for generic sharing, eg. other social networks or placement on a company website.

 All of the above tags also exist in the email.TAG structure as variables, eg. email.SHAREFB.

 Tags used in the main template file to access campaign content areas:

-[CONTENT] a [CONTENT_TXT] - loads the campaign content area into the template.
-If [CONTENT_TXT] is used the content will be converted to plain-text stripping all HTML code.
-Each campaign can have up to 10 independent content areas - their use is based on the placement using the tags [CONTENT2], [CONTENT3], [CONTENT4] to [CONTENT10] resp.
-[CONTENT2_TXT], [CONTENT3_TXT], [CONTENT4_TXT] to [CONTENT10_TXT] for their plain-text variant.
+[CONTENT] and [CONTENT_TXT] – loads the campaign content area into the template.
+If [CONTENT_TXT] is used the content is converted to non-HTML text variant.
+Each template can have up to 10 independent content areas – their use is based on the placement using the tags [CONTENT2], [CONTENT3], [CONTENT4] to [CONTENT10] or [CONTENT2_TXT], [CONTENT3_TXT], [CONTENT4_TXT] to [CONTENT10_TXT] for their plain-text variant.

-The existence of content in individual areas can be verified in the data.CONTENT structure, eg. data.CONTENT.5.
-The variables will return TRUE if content area is being used.
+The existence of content in each content area can be verified using variables in the data.CONTENT structure, such as data.CONTENT.5.
+The variable returns TRUE if there is content in this area.